The mission of Student Life is to enhance the personal

 The possession, sale, use or consumption of alcohol beverages during a student organization event, in any situation sponsored or endorsed by the student organization, or at any event an observer would associate with the student organization, must be in compliance with any and all applicable country, federal, state, and local laws and university policies, and must comply with either the Bring Your Own Beverage (BYOB) or Third-Party Vendor guidelines as outlined in the Fraternal Information & Programming Group (FIPG) policies.

-Five Ways to Have a Social Event with Alcohol
+Five Ways to Host a Social Event with Alcohol

 There are five ways in which a student organization may host an event where alcohol is present.
 These options consider where the student organization plans on hosting the event (whether on campus, at a rented or reserved off-campus venue or in a fraternity house) and how the alcohol will be served (either by a Third-Party Vendor or “Bring Your Own Beverage”).